 Changing lives for the better through learning and work

 Aspire2lead (A2L) is an exciting new project part-funded by the European Social Fund.
-The project is designed to address gender inequality and support women to achieve their potential and contribute to the growth of businesses in the York and North Yorkshire LEP Area.
-Aspire-igen are working in partnership with Beyond 2030 and Yorkshire In Business to deliver a range of support with a holistic approach, with each individual or organisation able to access a number of strands on offer to suit their needs and goals.
+The project aims to provide free support to women to boost their skills and confidence, achieve their potential and contribute to the growth of businesses in the York and North Yorkshire LEP Area.
+The Opportunity Centre is working in partnership with Beyond 2030 and Yorkshire In Business to deliver a range of services with a holistic approach for individuals and organisations to suit their needs and goals.

-The Women Leadership Training strand is delivered by Beyond 2030 and engages women at all different levels within organisations.
-The programme includes workshops, group training, peer coaching, 1on1 mentoring and webinars.
-Each programme is tailored to support the women that are supported by combining workshops and coaching, and enhancing apprenticeships, where relevant to the female participant.
+The Women Leadership Training strand is delivered by Beyond 2030 and engages women at all levels within organisations.
+The programme includes workshops, group training, peer coaching, One-to-One mentoring and webinars.
 Topics available to help women to gain the tools and confidence to progress into senior positions in work include:

 Women Returner Support

 Women Returner Support is delivered by Anj Handa of Inspiring Women Changemakers, and directly focuses on delivering support to individuals by building and developing CVs to address potential gaps, upskilling individuals to reflect changing working practises, bringing them up to speed from their time away from work, providing personal development and giving support to build confidence and encourage professional networking.
 The strand is delivered through a series of training workshops and seminars.